Biological Warfare (cont.)

 The symptoms of variola major occur after a seven- to 17-day incubation period.
 They begin acutely with high fever, headache, chills, aches, vomiting, abdominal pain, and back pain.
-During the initial phase, 15% of people develop delirium (hallucinations), and 10% of light-skinned people may develop a fleeting rash.
+During the initial phase, some people develop delirium (hallucinations), and a portion of light-skinned people may develop a fleeting rash.

 After two to three days, the rash develops on the face, hands, and forearms and extends gradually to the trunk and lower part of the body.
 The sores progress all at once into fluid-filled sacs.
 The distribution of the rash is important in making the diagnosis of smallpox.
 A greater number of lesions will appear on the face arms and legs compared to the trunk.
 People with smallpox are most infectious on days three through six after the fever begins.
 Virus is spread to others through coughing and sneezing or by direct contact.

 With the milder form of smallpox, variola minor, the skin sores are similar but smaller and fewer in number.
 People are not as ill as those who have variola major.

 Most doctors have never seen a case of smallpox and may have difficulty diagnosing it.
 Other viral illnesses with rash, such as chickenpox or allergic contact dermatitis, can look similar.
 Smallpox is different from chickenpox because of the distribution of the lesions and because they are all at the same stage of development everywhere on the body.
 With chickenpox, sores may be forming while others are scabbing over.

 The failure to recognize mild cases of smallpox in people with partial immunity permits rapid person-to-person transmission.
 Exposed people may shed virus through coughing without ever showing the signs and symptoms of the disease.